 The average size of her developments are around 40 houses.
 That’s a profit per house of $63,500 x 40 units = roughly 2.5 million.

-Of course, you’d have to subtract off that the requirements Ecuadorians have for these types of developments which are pretty basic… a nice wall, paved parking area and an electric gate along with a green grassy area.
+Of course, you’d have to subtract off that the requirements Ecuadorians have for these types of developments which are pretty basic… a nice hygienic wall cladding for good health, paved parking area and an electric gate along with a green grassy area.

 When finished and sold out the developer leaves but will then help elect a community president who will handle managing the homeowners association and collecting monthly fees from then on out.